AWS Bedrock

 Create a Route Handler

-Create a Next.js Route Handler that uses the Edge Runtime to generate a response to a series of messages via AWS Bedrock's API, and returns the response as a streaming text response.
+Create a Next.js Route Handler that generates a response to a series of messages via AWS Bedrock's API, and returns the response as a streaming text response.

 import {